TDK74/SLMs_on_laptop/README.md

 ## Note

-There are Pyton script files with different levels of complexity as I improve and develop my code.
+There are Pyton script files with different levels of complexity as I improved and developed my code.

+Basic examples branch- first step should be to run **ollama_run_stop.py** and then the selected model file.

+Improved examples branch - added a function and "try... except" in it, but it is also valid to run **ollama_run_stop.py** first and then the selected model fte file.

-The master has the final versions.
+The master branch has the final versions.

-The branches are left unmerged in the master, so that the files of these different levels can be easily distinguished.
+The branches are left unmerged into the master, so that the files of these different levels can be easily distinguished.